lucasrennok/Minesweeper/v1_without_interface/README.md

 # Minesweeper
-Minesweeper in C (without interface and singleplayer)
+Minesweeper in C (without GUI and singleplayer)

 To compile the program install gcc at your machine and write at terminal this command: gcc main.c -o executable